-The houses themselves are based on a traditional layout with front gardens and private rear gardens.
-The design of the individual houses in the scheme, has been developed around the basic concept, that if required, houses should allow families to grow or contract/ change and adapt, all within the shell of their own home without the need to frequently move.
+The general plan of the site is based on a traditional layout with front gardens and private rear gardens.
+The design of the individual houses plans in the scheme, have been developed around the basic concept, that if required, houses should allow families to grow or contract/ change and adapt, all within the shell of their own home without the need to frequently move.